 - 1. Track Faculty includes all persons on tenured or tenure-eligible lines holding the rank of professor, associate professor, or assistant professor. - 2.
 Contract Faculty includes all full-time faculty with fixed appointments, such as instructors, lecturers, senior lecturers, principal lecturers, and research faculty. - 3.
 Faculty includes all track and contract faculty. - 4.
-The School Assembly, the governing body of the School, consists of all faculty, and academic professionals on continuing appointment or probationary lines. track faculty, academic professionals on continuing appointment or probationary lines, and the two contract faculty elected under provision IV.A.1.c. - 5.
-School Membership includes all faculty and staff, and all persons identified in their letters of appointment as academic professional, post doctorate, teaching assistant, graduate teaching or research assistant, research assistant or associate, research faculty, emeritus faculty, visiting faculty, adjunct faculty, or faculty associate.
+The School Assembly, the governing body of the School, consists of all faculty, and academic professionals on continuing appointment or probationary lines. - 5.
+School Membership includes all faculty and staff, and all persons identified in their letters of appointment as academic professional, post doctorate, teaching assistant, graduate teaching or research assistant, research assistant or associate, emeritus faculty, visiting faculty, adjunct faculty, or faculty associate.